 Psychotherapy, including cognitive behavioral therapy (CBT) and group therapy, is vital in helping individuals understand their behaviors and develop coping strategies.
 One study shows that cognitive behavior therapy is considered one of the most effective treatment strategies today, calling it “the gold standard.”

 Ongoing support from family and friends is critical in dual diagnosis treatment.
 This support helps individuals begin treatment, maintain their recovery, and manage their mental health in the long term.
 Substantial medical evidence identifies isolation as a contributing factor to many disorders.
-Surrounding individuals with love and support can counteract isolation from playing a role in preventing relapse.
+Surrounding individuals with love and family-focused support practices can counteract isolation from playing a role in preventing relapse.

 Challenges in Dual Diagnosis Treatment